Uniform convergence of conditional distributions for one-dimensional diffusion processes: Introduction

 The second main result of this paper is the following stronger convergence result. \begin{theorem} Let $X$ be a one-dimensional diffusion process satisfying $(\ref{1.2})$.
 Assume that $0$ is a regular or exit boundary, $\infty$ is an entrance boundary and there exists a function $\psi:(0,\infty)\rightarrow[1,+\infty)$ such that $\alpha(\psi)<+\infty$ and $\alpha(\psi^{2}/\eta_1)<+\infty$, where $\alpha$ is the unique quasi-stationary distribution of the process $X$.
 Then, for any initial distribution $\mu$ on $(0,\infty)$ satisfying $\mu\ll\alpha$, there exist $t_{\mu}$ and $\gamma>0$ such that, for any $t\geq t_{\mu}$,

 where

 \end{theorem} As an application of the main results, we obtain the following result.
 This result implies that when $t$ goes to infinity, the polynomial convergence of conditional distributions $\frac{1}{t}\int_{0}^{t}\mathbb{P}_{\mu}(X_s\in \cdot|T_{0}>t)ds$ toward the quasi-ergodic distribution $\beta$, which improves the result obtained by He \cite[Theorem 3.1]{H18} who only gave a weak convergence result.
-This corollary follows directly from \cite[Corollary 3.2]{HZY21} or \cite[Corollary 2.3]{CV17b}.
 A probability measure $\beta$ on $(0,\infty)$ is said to be a {\em quasi-ergodic distribution}, if for all $x\in(0,\infty)$, $t>0$ and all bounded measurable function $g$ on $(0,\infty)$,

 There is an essential differences between a quasi-stationary distribution and a quasi-ergodic distribution.
-For work on this topic, we refer the reader to \cite{CV17b,H18, HZ16, HZY21} and the references therein. \begin{corollary} Let $X$ be a one-dimensional diffusion process satisfying $(\ref{1.2})$.
+For work on this topic, we refer the reader to \cite{CV17b,H18, HZ16, HZY21} and the references therein. \begin{proposition} Let $X$ be a one-dimensional diffusion process satisfying $(\ref{1.2})$.
 Assume that $0$ is a regular or exit boundary and $\infty$ is an entrance boundary.
 Then, there exists a positive constant $G$ such that, for all $x\in(0,\infty)$, $t>0$ and all bounded measurable function $g$ on $(0,\infty)$,

-where $\beta$ is as in $(\ref{2.4})$. \end{corollary} The rest of this paper is arranged as follows.
+where $\beta$ is as in $(\ref{2.4})$. \end{proposition} The rest of this paper is arranged as follows.
 In Section \ref{sect2}, we present some preliminaries that will be needed in the proof of our main results.
 In Section \ref{sect3}, we are devoted to giving the proof of Theorem \ref{thm2.1}.
-We are devoted to giving the proof of Theorem \ref{thm2.2} in Section \ref{sect4}.
-An example is given to study in Section \ref{sect5}.
+We are devoted to giving the proof of Theorem \ref{thm2.2} and Proposition \ref{pro1.333} in Section \ref{sect4} and Section \ref{sect5} respectively.
+Two examples are given to study in Section \ref{sect6}.